 Summary and implications

-With updated observation-based GMST data sets and forcing, improved analysis methods, new modelling evidence and deeper understanding of mechanisms, there is very high confidence that the slower GMST and GSAT increase inferred from observations in the 1998-2012 period was a temporary event induced by internal and naturally-forced variability that partly offset the anthropogenic warming trend over this period.
+With updated observation-based GMST datasets and forcing, improved analysis methods, new modelling evidence and deeper understanding of mechanisms, there is very high confidence that the slower GMST and GSAT increase inferred from observations in the 1998–2012 period was a temporary event induced by internal and naturally-forced variability that partly offset the anthropogenic warming trend over this period.
 Global ocean heat content continued to increase throughout this period, and the slowdown was only evident in the atmosphere and at the surface (very high confidence).
 Considering all the sources of uncertainties, it is impossible to robustly identify a single cause of the early 2000s slowdown (Hedemann et al., 2017; Power et al., 2017); rather, it should be interpreted as due to a combination of several factors (Huber and Knutti, 2014; Schmidt et al., 2014; Medhaug et al., 2017).